 It should also pay off for the audience to be environmentally responsible.
 You get the deposit back on drinking cups, cardboard handles, popcorn cups and cigarette butts, or you can donate the money to Natur og Ungdom at one of their recycling booths.
 Approximately 200,000 plastic cups is collected in this way during the festival.

 We store most of the equipment we use every year, such as fence tablecloths, furniture, nails, wood and tools.
 By reviewing all be departments and look at how we can reduce new purchases and reuse most, we are able to minimize the festival’s total waste further.

 Our warehouse service is not only a practical division for the festival, it is also an important part of our environment work.
-It means that we don’t have to buy into new equipment every year.
-We take great effort in keeping track of what we have of equipment, materials, design elements and furniture, making sure we save the environment.
+It means that we don’t have to buy new equipment every year.
+We take great effort in keeping track of what we have of equipment, materials, design elements and furniture, making sure we’re not wasteful with our recourses.